Python Data API

 -

-}Metadata Client
+Metadata Client

 hd.Metadata(api_key=None, base_url=None)

-Client for accessing HiveQ metadata API to retrieve dataset and schema information.
+Client for accessing HiveQ metadata API.

 Methods: